Redundancy only applies to those with the legal status of employee.

-If you do decide redundancies are necessary, you should check if you have:
+If you do decide redundancies might be necessary, you should check if you have:

 - a redundancy policy you must follow